OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * <u>Source</u>: [togethercomputer/RedPajama-Data-V2](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-V2).
 License: [Apache 2.0](https://github.com/togethercomputer/RedPajama-Data) (data preparation code), Not specified (data) but see [Common Crawl terms of use](https://commoncrawl.org/terms-of-use).
 * <u>Extracted from</u>: [Common Crawl](https://commoncrawl.org/).
 * <u>Description</u>: "RedPajama-V2 is an open dataset for training large language models.
 The dataset includes over 100B text documents coming from 84 CommonCrawl snapshots and processed using the [CCNet](https://github.com/facebookresearch/cc_net) pipeline.
 Out of these, there are 30B documents in the corpus that additionally come with quality signals, and 20B documents that are deduplicated" (from [GitHub](https://github.com/togethercomputer/RedPajama-Data)).
 Most recent crawl for French data in the Lucie Training Dataset v1.1: 2023-14.
 (For more details on the time periods covered by crawls in this dataset see the composition details for <a href="https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/blob/main/figures/fig_distribution_redpajama-french_histogram.png">French</a>, <a href="https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/blob/main/figures/fig_distribution_redpajama-german_histogram.png">German</a>, <a href="https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/blob/main/figures/fig_distribution_redpajama-italian_histogram.png">Italian</a> and <a href="https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/blob/main/figures/fig_distribution_redpajama-spanish_histogram.png">Spanish</a>.)

+The [Datatrove](https://github.com/huggingface/datatrove) library was used to perform both filtering and deduplication stages.

 * <u>Pre-processing</u>:
+  * <u> Url filtering: </u>
     * <u>Removing duplicate urls</u>: urls were removed if their base domain overlapped with a dataset already in the Lucie Training Dataset (e.g., "theses.fr") in order to increase diversity of content (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/base.py#L154)).
     * <u>Filtering certain toxic content</u>: urls from a list of blacklisted content were removed (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/base.py#L177)).
+    * <u>Filtering by robots.txt files</u>: we collect robots.txt, and remove all documents for which CCBot is disallowed or for which we failed to collect information as of July 2024.
+  * <u>Filtering</u>: Document filtering of documents based on pre-calculated [quality signals](https://github.com/togethercomputer/RedPajama-Data?tab=readme-ov-file#quality-annotations) (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/d9cccb7bfac37b8c8285f9c04aa67d907ce475f0/webdata_processing/base.py#L36))
+    * CCnet perplexity and language score
+    * C4 filtering (including removal of documents that contain toxic words)
-  * <u>Filtering</u>: Gopher...
+    * Gopher filtering
+    * Gopher repetition removal
+    * Redpajama document deduplication
-  * <u>PII removal</u>: The [Datatrove](https://github.com/huggingface/datatrove) library was used to filter out email addresses and ip addresses, which were replaced with random addresses (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/minhash.py#L12)).
+  * <u>PII removal</u>: email addresses and ip addresses were replaced with random addresses (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/base.py#L301)).
-  * <u>Filtering by robots.txt files</u>:
-  * <u>MinHash deduplication</u>:
+* <u>MinHash deduplication</u> was performed on each snapshot and language independantly as proposed in FineWeb.
+For minhash configuration [see code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/webdata_processing/minhash.py#L63).

 * <u>Citation</u>: Together Computer (2023).
 "RedPajama-Data-v2: an Open Dataset with 30 Trillion Tokens for Training Large Language Models," [GitHub](https://github.com/togethercomputer/RedPajama-Data).